The David and Molly Pyott Foundation Scholarships in Ophthalmology

-Six online distance learning Masters scholarships are available in the field of Ophthalmology for students from Africa, South Asia, Caribbean Islands, Pacific Islands, Central and Latin America who have been accepted for admission to the two-year, part-time online ChM (Master of Surgery) in Clinical Ophthalmology in academic session 2019-2020.
+A number of online learning Masters scholarships are available in the field of Ophthalmology for students from Africa, South Asia, Caribbean Islands, Pacific Islands, Central and Latin America who have been accepted for admission to the two-year, part-time online ChM (Master of Surgery) in Clinical Ophthalmology in academic session 2019-2020.

-The scholarship is funded by the generous support of the David E I Pyott Foundation.
+The scholarship is funded by the generous support of The David and Molly Pyott Foundation.

-The scholarships will be awarded to students who are accepted for admission on to the online distance learning Master of Surgery (ChM) in Clinical Ophthalmology at the University of Edinburgh, one of the Edinburgh Surgery Online suite of Masters programmes.
+The scholarships will be awarded to students who are accepted for admission on to the online learning Master of Surgery (ChM) in Clinical Ophthalmology at the University of Edinburgh, one of the Edinburgh Surgery Online suite of Masters programmes.
 Applicants should already have been offered a place at the University of Edinburgh and should have firmly accepted that offer or be intending to do so.
 Applicants should be advanced trainee ophthalmologists.
 Applications from ophthalmologists in independent practice may also be considered.

 Applicants must be both nationals of and resident in the following countries:

 |Belize||Congo (Democratic Republic)||Indonesia||Nicaragua||Sudan|

 |Brunei [Brunei Darussalam]||El Salvador||Liberia||Paraguay||Togo|

 |Sao Tome and Principe||Venezuela|

 Also eligible are applicants (nationals and residents) of the: